iter-tools/iter-tools/README.md

 `__` methods are not curried.
 You must pass all their arguments in a single call `__` methods do not treat `null` and `undefined` as iterables.
 `__` methods do not permit sync iterables to be used in place of async iterables (this could change in the future).
-`__` methods return stateful iterators.
+`__` methods return singleton iterable iterators.
 You can only loop over the results once.
 `__` methods may expose implementation internals which are not part of the documented public API.
 Code using undocumented APIs is subject to breakage in **any** release, in accordance with the [semver specification](https://semver.org/).
 `__` methods do not have type definitions.